Ross65536/phpdev-on-docker/README.md

 ## Introduction

-This README describes how to setup the development environment for LBAW.
+This README describes how to setup the "alternative" development environment for LBAW (the official is [here](https://github.com/lbaw-admin/lbaw-laravel)).
 It was prepared to run on Linux but it should be fairly easy to follow and adapt for other operating systems.

 * [Installing Docker and Docker Compose](#installing-docker-and-docker-compose)